 As with any tire work the first order of business is to get the car elevated, but the GT’s underbody pans make that tricky.
 Jack the car up from the wrong points and you’ll crunch the pans (I’ve seen and heard many stories of underbody damage from GT’s being incorrectly lifted).
 The experts at Stokes Tire Pros in Santa Monica took a close look under the car, confirmed their lift couldn’t reach all four points at once, and decided to life each axle separately.

-After a close inspection of the front tires Stokes estimated they were good for approximately 1,500-2000 miles.
+After a close inspection of the front tires Stokes estimated they were good for approximately 1,500 to 2000 miles.
 But it’s 1,000 miles each way to Denver, not to mention driving around once I get there.
 Better safe than sorry, so the fronts were replaced along with the rears.
 Their tire experts confirmed slightly high tire pressure, causing a bit of additional wear to the center of the tread.

 Yup, it’s true.
 I have a bad habit of going 1-3 pounds over factory psi settings because I prefer the increased feedback and steering response, even with a slight hit to ride quality.
 Doing this didn’t take any appreciable life from the tires, yet seeing the wear has convinced me to go with factory pressure specs for the GT from now on.
 I’m loosing a bit of the car’s grip by having the center protrude and the sides slightly curve away from the pavement.